microlancer/auto-fee-optimizer/how-it-works.md

 # How it works

+Channel fees are examined and adjusted individually, periodically.
+For each channel:

 * When local balance is high, set fees lower.
 * When remote balance is high, set fees higher.
 * When the number of transactions per minute is low, set fees lower.